nunit/nunit/BUILDING.md

 | Test     | Runs all tests.
 Dependent on Build. |
 | Package  | Creates all packages without building first.
 See Note below. |

-For example, executing the following command `.\build.ps --target=Test --configuration=Release` in a Windows PowerShell Terminal will perform a full release build for all target frameworks and then execute the unit tests against each target.
+For example, executing the following command `.\build.ps --target=Test --configuration=Release` (PowerShell on Windows) will perform a full release build for all target frameworks and then execute the unit tests against each target.

 For a full list of tasks, run `.\build.ps1 --showdescription` (PowerShell on Windows) or `./build.sh --showdescription` (bash on Linux).